jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 lshw -C display
 ```

+## Tips on H.264 / AVC 10-bit videos

+The hardware decoding of H.264 10-bit aka High10 profile video is not supported by any Intel, AMD or NVIDIA GPU.

+Please consider upgrading these videos to HEVC 10-bit aka Main10 profile if you want to offload your CPU usage during transcoding.

+## Tips for Intel Gen9 and Gen11+ when using VAAPI or QSV on Linux

+The Intel [Guc/Huc firmware](https://wiki.archlinux.org/title/intel_graphics#Enable_GuC_/_HuC_firmware_loading) must be enabled for optional Low-Power encoding (pre-Gen11 only supports LP H.264).

+For Jasper Lake chips (such as N5095 and N6005), Low-Power encoding must be enabled.
+But the linux-firmware support is not ready in Ubuntu 20.04.3 LTS.
+The 21.10 or newer distro is required.

 ## Supported Acceleration Methods

+Since Jellyfin 10.8 release, the full hardware filtering (scale, de-interlacle, tone-mapping and subtitle burn-in) on Intel, AMD and NVIDIA have been verified with `jellyfin-ffmpeg` 4.4.1.

+**Using the old or original version of FFmpeg binary may disable some hardware filtering improvements.**

 ### NVIDIA NVENC

+**The minimum required driver version is: Linux: 455.28, Windows: 456.71 since Jellyfin 10.8 release.**

 [NVIDIA using ffmpeg official list](https://developer.nvidia.com/ffmpeg).
 Not every card has been tested.
 These [drivers](https://github.com/keylase/nvidia-patch) are recommended for Linux and Windows.
 Here is the official list of [NVIDIA Graphics Cards](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix) for supported codecs.
 Example of Ubuntu working with [NVENC](https://www.reddit.com/r/jellyfin/comments/amuyba/nvenc_nvdec_working_in_jellyfin_on_ubuntu_server/).
-H264 10-bit is [not supported](https://devtalk.nvidia.com/default/topic/1039388/video-codec-and-optical-flow-sdk/is-there-nvidia-encoder-decoder-which-supports-hdr-10-bpp-for-avc-h-264-/) by NVIDIA acceleration. **The minimum required driver version is: Linux: 418.30, Windows: 450.51.**

 On Linux use `nvidia-smi` to check driver and GPU card version.

 ### VA-API

 List of supported codecs for [VA-API](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Comparison_tables).
-Intel iGPU, AMD GPU and NVIDIA (only via the open-source Nouveau drivers) can use VA-API.
+Intel iGPU, AMD GPU.

 > [!NOTE]
 > AMD GPU requires open source driver Mesa 20.1 or higher to support hardware decoding HEVC.